software-atelier/issue-tracking-sync/README.md

 The `settings.json` works with class FQNs, which must be present on the classpath, but not necessarily in this project.
 If custom field mappers, filters etc. are needed, they can be provided in a separate JAR.
 If those implementations might be of value to others, add them to this project in the `ch.loewenfels.issuetrackingsync.custom` package.

+## For contributors

+This project aims at allowing for simple issue synchronization using a purely configurative approach, while also embracing proprietary extensions.
+The latter can be defined using class FQNs in the settings.json, and making sure the application finds the class on the classpath (but possibly outside of this project's fat JAR).